Data handling with Pandas![link image 69](/icons/link.svg)

 4.7.
 DataFrame Statistics![link image 95](/icons/link.svg)

-You can obtain statistics from the DataFrame
+Statistics can be obtained from the DataFrame

 media:longitude -119.562108latitude 35.625225housing_median_age 28.589353total_rooms 2643.664412total_bedrooms 539.410824population 1429.573941households 501.221941median_income 3.883578median_house_value 207300.912353dtype: float64desviación estandar:longitude 2.005166latitude 2.137340housing_median_age 12.586937total_rooms 2179.947071total_bedrooms 421.499452population 1147.852959households 384.520841median_income 1.908157median_house_value 115983.764387dtype: float64

-california_housing_train = pd.read_csv("https://raw.githubusercontent.com/maximofn/portafolio/main/posts/california_housing_train.csv")print(f"media:\n{california_housing_train.mean(axis=1)}")print(f" desviación estandar:\n{california_housing_train.std(axis=1)}")
+california_housing_train = pd.read_csv("https://raw.githubusercontent.com/maximofn/portafolio/main/posts/california_housing_train.csv")print(f"media:\n{california_housing_train.mean(axis=1)}")print(f"\n\ndesviación estandar:\n{california_housing_train.std(axis=1)}")

 media:0 8357.5970671 10131.5277782 9664.6423223 8435.0290784 7567.436111...16995 12806.40856716996 9276.77087816997 12049.50792216998 10082.05330016999 10863.022744Length: 17000, dtype: float64desviación estandar:0 22026.6124451 26352.9392722 28514.3165883 24366.7547474 21730.014569...16995 36979.67689916996 26158.00677116997 34342.87679216998 28408.15232916999 31407.119788Length: 17000, dtype: float64

-is, for example, the number of times each item in a column repeats.
+s is, for example, the number of times each item in a column repeats.

 california_housing_train["total_rooms"].value_counts()